 - 7.4.1 FAILURE TO MEET REQUIREMENTS.
 It is clear that the applicant does not meet the minimum requirements set forth in these Rules or in the public notice of the examination. - 7.4.2 FALSE STATEMENT.
 The applicant has made a material false statement or has attempted any deception or fraud in connection with this or any other Civil Service examination. - 7.4.3 FAILURE TO APPEAR.
-Any admitted or conditionally admitted applicant who fails to appear at a scheduled examination or any scheduled test or part thereof is considered to have failed that examination or test. - 7.4.4 FAILURE TO PASS THE PSYCHOLOGICAL OR BACKGROUND TEST UNDER RULE 8.15.1.
-Any applicant previously cancelled from an eligibility register and notified of said cancellation pursuant to Rules 9.5 for failing the psychological examination and/or the background examination as allowed in Rules 8.15.1.
+Any admitted or conditionally admitted applicant who fails to appear at a scheduled examination or any scheduled test or part thereof is considered to have failed that examination or test. - 7.4.4 FAILURE TO PASS THE PSYCHOLOGICAL OR BACKGROUND TEST UNDER RULE 8.11.1.
+Any applicant previously cancelled from an eligibility register and notified of said cancellation pursuant to Rules 9.7 for failing the psychological examination and/or the background examination.